UAV Radial Menu

 |---|---|

-| 🟢 Green | Navigation data is being received in full volume and normal quality |
+| 🟢 Green | Navigation data is received in full and with normal quality |

-| 🟠 Orange | Low quality navigation data |
+| 🟠 Orange | Low quality of navigation data |

-| 🔴 Red | Navigation data is absent (no GPS, beacons, or radar data) |
+| 🔴 Red | No navigation data (no GPS, beacons, or radar data) |

 EKF